A Scalable AutoML Approach Based on Graph Neural Networks: The Scalable Meta-Learning

-{\sysname} aims to predict an optimized ML pipeline for an unseen dataset by mining large repositories of datasets and their associated ML pipelines.
-Several ML portals, such as Kaggle \footnote{www.kaggle.com}, provide access to thousands of datasets associated with hundreds of thousands of public notebooks, i.e., ML pipelines/code. {\sysname} attempts to mine from these datasets and pipelines using static analysis and filters them into ML pipelines customized for the learner selection problem.
-Generation of new pipelines is formulated as a graph generation problem.
-Associations between dataset names and their related pipelines are captured in a graph generative model.
-Conceptually, as shown in Figure~\ref{fig:overview}, the graph generator functions like a database of datasets and their associated pipelines.
-Given a new dataset, {\sysname} will convert the dataset into its embedding, obtain its top-k nearest neighbor datasets from our training set, and then use it as seeds for pipeline generation from the graph generator.
-It then uses learners and transformers produced by the graph generator to search for hyperparameters.
-We discuss each of these components in detail below.
+Our meta-learning approach is based on mining large databases of ML pipelines associated with the used datasets, as illustrated in Figure~\ref{fig:mining}.
+The mining process uses static program analysis instead of executing the actual pipeline scripts or preparing the actual raw data.
+The {\sysname} meta-learning component enhances the search strategy of existing AutoML systems, such as AutoSklearn and FLAML, and allows these systems to handle ad-hoc datasets, i.e., unseen ones.
+To retain a maximal degree of flexibility, {\sysname} captures metadata and semantics in a flexible graph format, and relies on graph generator models as the database of pipelines.

-We leverage ~\cite{graph4code} and ~\cite{kglac} for code understanding via static analysis of graphs and dataset embeddings, respectively.
-Then, {\sysname} constructs the graph for use in ML by i) filtering the code graphs to extract a sub-graph representing mainly a flow of objects through transformation and modelling functions, and ii) connecting the filtered graph with the associated dataset, since this structure is apparent in Kaggle.
-We then train a deep graph generator model \cite{deepgmg} with the dataset node and its associated pipelines.
-For generation, we first find the nearest neighbour dataset based on the embedding of the unseen dataset, then start the generation process for the trained model based on a node that represents the nearest dataset name.
-Finally, {\sysname} is integrated with FLAML and Auto-Sklearn, to find the optimum hyperparameters for each generated ML pipeline based on the input dataset.
+Unlike existing meta-learning approaches, our approach is designed to learn from a large scale database and achieve high degree of coverage and diversity.
+Several ML portals, such as Kaggle or OpenML~\cite{OpenML}, provide access to thousands of datasets associated with hundreds of thousands of public notebooks, i.e., ML pipelines/code. {\sysname} mines these large databases of datasets and pipelines using static analysis and filters them into ML pipelines customized for the learner selection problem.
+The {\sysname} meta-learning approach leverages~\cite{graph4code} for code understanding via static analysis of scripts/code of ML pipelines.
+It extracts the semantics of these scripts as code and form an initial graph for each script.